The Gaia Project is a non-profit charitable organization with the mission to empower youth to take action on climate change through education.

 George Dashner has worked in the field of climate change for close to 40 years which included a 30 year career with NB Power focused on energy efficiency and sustainability.
 George’s NB Power career included developing and delivering energy efficiency programs, research and development, Integrated Resource planning, renewable energy, and Demand Side Management.

 “Energy and climate sustainability is a long term goal that will require behavioural change in all of us to be successful.
 We at The Gaia Project believe that providing our youth with the skills to identify and address the challenges of sustainability will be critical in helping them develop a cleaner environment for themselves and their children.”

-George has been a volunteer and board member at The Gaia Project for the past seven years; he enjoys working with the Gaia team, he is inspired by their passion and commitment for developing and delivering first class programs on sustainability to New Brunswick schools.
+George has been a volunteer and board member at The Gaia Project for the past nine years; he enjoys working with the Gaia team, he is inspired by their passion and commitment for developing and delivering first class programs on sustainability to New Brunswick schools.

 Janet started her career in the healthcare field and within five years began work in the area of economic development.
 She has over 30 years experience working with various provincial government departments in New Brunswick and with the private sector.
 In 2013, she retired from the federal government as Vice President of the Atlantic Canada Opportunities Agency for the province of New Brunswick.